johnmorehouse/website/content/author/admin/_index.md

 +++

+Welcome to my website.
 I am a third year Economics PhD student at the University of Oregon.
+My research focuses on the intersection of environmental and urban policy.
+More specifically, I study the distributional consequences affliated with environmental policies such as carbon taxation.

-I am interested in environmental and urban economics.
-Outside of academics, I enjoy traveling and cycling.
+Outside of academics, I enjoy cycling and traveling.